We can carry out full Electrical Testing and inspection and issue certificates to commercial and domestic properties in Cardiff and surrounding areas.

 Landlord Installation Certificates

 Landlords must comply with regulations that cover safety requirements for their properties and electrical systems.
 B&J Electricians can inspect the wiring at rental properties and deem whether the electrics are safe according to the regs.
-On completion of the inspection a certificate is issued to ensure that you can show your property is legally safe with regards to the wiring and electrical setup.
+On completion of the inspection, a certificate is issued to ensure that you can show your property is legally safe with regard to the wiring and electrical setup.

 Get a Free Quote

 Whereas it is a legal requirement for a landlord to have a gas safety certificate issued and a copy supplied to the tenant(s) of the property, this is not the same when it comes to electrical systems and appliances, there is no legal requirement for the landlord to annually check the systems and appliances and issue a certificate.

 There is a legal requirement for landlords to provide a safe property, meaning that it is the Landlord’s duty to make sure that all of the electrical systems (e.g. sockets and light fittings etc.), and all the appliances in the property (kettles, cookers etc.) are safe.